davidj778/Use-the-NIST-Cybersecurity-Framework-/README.md

     </tr>
     <tr>
       <td>Detect:</td>
       <td>In order to prevent this type of attack from happening again, the team implemented a network monitoring software which uses abnormal traffic pattern detection.
-To check for spoofed IP addresses from incoming ICMP traffic, the team configure the source IP address verification on the firewall.</td>
+To check for spoofed IP addresses from incoming ICMP traffic, the team configured the source IP address verification on the firewall.</td>
     </tr>
     <tr>
       <td>Respond:</td>